konflux-ci/release-service-catalog/tasks/populate-release-notes-images/README.md

 | snapshotPath | Path to the JSON string of the mapped Snapshot in the data workspace | No       | -             |
 | commonTags   | Space separated list of common tags to be used when publishing       | No       | -             |

+## Changes in 1.4.0
+* Updated the base image used in this task

 ## Changes in 1.3.0
 * Updated the base image used in this task